 Child Support Worksheets and Order

 A Washington Forms Online interview.
-Do-it-yourself court forms and instructions on LawHelp Interactive to calculate child support.
+Self-help court forms and instructions on LawHelp Interactive to calculate child support.
 Completes a proposed Child Support Order, Worksheets, and a Financial Declaration if needed.

 This free program asks questions and uses your answers to complete your forms.
 When you finish the interview, you can save, edit, email, download or print your completed forms.
 You will get instructions to help with your next steps.